pcaston/OpenPeerPower.github.io/source/_integrations/timer.markdown

 ### Service `timer.start`

 Starts or restarts a timer with the provided duration.
 If no duration is given, it will either restart with its initial value, or continue a paused timer with the remaining duration.
-If a new duration is provided, this will be the new default for the timer until Home Assistant is restarted (which loads your default values).
+If a new duration is provided, this will be the new default for the timer until Open Peer Power is restarted (which loads your default values).
 The duration can be specified as a number of seconds or the easier to read `01:23:45` format.
 You can also use `entity_id: all` and all active timers will be started.

 | Service data attribute | Optional | Description |